GwenLegate/SOEN490AI/README.md

 tune the fit of the model prior to attempting to evaluate it's performance on real world images.
 Because the training images are 28x28 pixels, a convolutional neural network will be used to so the size of the input images passed from the In Plain Sight App will not be constrained to match this image size\[1\].
-Image pre-processing should be applied to images passed from In Plain Sight since this will improve the accuracy of the model
+Image pre-processing should be applied to images passed from In Plain Sight since this will improve the accuracy of the model.

+Given some weaknesses in the model predictions, another dataset: https://www.kaggle.com/grassknoted/asl-alphabet , has been incorporated into the training.
+This dataset is much larger, containing 87 000 images with pixel size 200x200

 ** References